The 80/20 rule: Balancing easy and hard runs for maximum results

 The result?
 You spend most of your time in the grey zone, working harder than necessary but not hard enough to improve.

-This 'moderate every day' approach leads to stagnation, stress and injury.
+This 'moderate every day' approach leads to stagnation, stress, and injury.
 The irony?
 Slowing down often helps you speed up.

-What counts as easy vs. hard?
+What counts as easy or hard?

 Easy running